United Kingdom of Great Britain & Northern Ireland & Crown Dependencies

-The United Kingdom is a diverse group of Islands with, as we are very fond of telling everyone, weather, rather than a climate.
+The UK & NI and Crown Dependencies are a diverse group of Islands with, as we are very fond of telling everyone, weather, rather than a climate.
 Our distinct seasons (Summer is the one when the rain gets warmer) punctuate our birding, splitting it into good months for migrants going north, months for breeding summer visitors, months for birds migrating south and months for winter visitors.
 There are few months when vagrants are scarce, and, with the plethora of pagers, telephone lines and mailing lists it is a haven for twitchers who want to build long year lists or even longer life lists.
 The Total number of species that have been seen in the UK (excluding obvious escapees) is in the region of 550.
 Anything over 400 is reckoned to be a good total and there is a club called the UK400 club for such aficionados of the sport of twitching.

 This is, as everyone knows, a small crowded Island but there are still lots of open spaces and more sensitive agriculture, road, house and industry building, mineral extraction, and forestry could go a long way to giving us back the richness of flora and fauna we undoubtedly crave.